Zona Rosa (Kansas City, Missouri)

 Zona Rosa is an approximately 1000,000 sqft, mixed-use lifestyle center located in Kansas City, Platte County, Missouri.
 The project opened in 2004 and was expanded by an additional 500000 sqft starting in 2008, including the addition of Dillard's, which moved from Metro North Mall.
 Zona Rosa was developed by Steiner+Associates, known for the Easton Town Center development in Columbus, Ohio.
+It is currently anchored by Old Navy, Barnes & Noble and Dillard's.